-While auditing your invoices for accessorial charges and supplier penalties is just a portion of the entire auditing process, it is an important step to take when looking to lower your transportation spend.
+While conducting a freight audit for your invoices for accessorial charges and supplier penalties is just a portion of the entire auditing process, it is an important step to take when looking to lower your transportation spend.

 There are often repeat offenses that you can easily fix but may be unaware of.
 If left unevaluated, reoccurring accessorial charges can pile up and cost shippers thousands of dollars.